Splat quenching: Procedure

 The process of splat quenching involves rapid quenching or cooling of molten metal.
 A typical procedure for splat quenching involves pouring the molten metal between two cooled copper rollers that are circulated with water to transfer the heat away from the metal, causing it to almost instantaneously solidify.

 A more efficient splat quenching technique is Duwez's and Willen's gun technique.
 Their technique produces higher rates of cooling of the droplet of metal because the sample is propelled at high velocities and hits a quencher plate causing its surface area to increase which immediately solidifies the metal.
 This allows for a wider range of metals that can be quenched and be given amorphous-like features instead of the general iron alloy.

 Another technique involves the consecutive spraying of the molten metal onto a chemical vapor deposition surface.
 However, the layers do not fuse together as desired and this causes oxides to be contained in the structure and pores to form around the structure.
 Manufacturing companies take an interest in the resultant products because of their near-net shaping capabilities.

 Varying factors

 Some varying factors in splat quenching are the drop size and velocity of the metal in ensuring the complete solidification of the metal.
 In cases where the volume of the drop is too large or the velocity is too slow, the metal will not solidify past equilibrium causing it to remelt.
 Therefore, experiments are carried out to determine the precise volume and velocity of the droplet that will ensure complete solidification of a certain metal.

 Intrinsic and extrinsic factors influencing the glass-forming ability of metallic alloys were analyzed and classified.
-Another alternative process to generate non-equilibrium structures or metallic glasses is the melt spinning process.